arcus/education_modules/intro_to_python/intro_to_python.md

 - Describe what Python is and why they might want to use it for research
 - Recognize Python code
+- Describe the components of a Jupyter notebook
 - Write text and simple code in a Jupyter notebook
 - Download Python to their own computers